Registration: XG452 / G-BRMB

 Constructor's Number: 13347

-Note: Designed and built here at Weston-super-Mare the Belevedere twin-rotor helicopter served with British forces 18 years before the Chinook.
-In 1962 a Belvedere lowered the 80ft tall spire onto the rebuilt Coventry cathedral..
+Note: Designed and built here at Weston-super-Mare the Belvedere tandem-rotor helicopter served with British forces 18 years before the Chinook.
+In 1962 a Belvedere lowered the 80ft tall spire onto the rebuilt Coventry cathedral.

-Details: Built 1960 at Weston-super-Mare, constructor's number 13347, heavy transport twin- rotor helicopter, powered by two Napier Gazelle 100 turboshaft engines of 1,650shp each.
+Details: Built 1960 at Weston-super-Mare, constructor's number 13347, tandem-rotor transport helicopter, powered by two Napier Gazelle turboshaft engines of 1,650shp each.

 The Belvedere tandem-rotor helicopter was the culmination of ten years work by the former Bristol Helicopter Company on this type of rotorcraft lay-out.
-Originally designed to meet a Royal Navy of requirement for a carrier-borne search and strike helicopter (hence the legacy of an almost window-less cabin, a high front undercarriage, and the ship-dictated dimensions), the Belvedere was eventually ordered for the Royal Air Force, and served with distinction during the Indonesian confrontation of the mid-sixties.
-Only 26 were built, all at Weston-super- Mare, and XG452 is one of only three remaining examples.
+Originally designed to meet a Royal Navy of requirement for a carrier-borne search and strike helicopter (hence the legacy of an almost window-less cabin, a high front undercarriage, and the ship-dictated dimensions), the Belvedere was eventually ordered for the Royal Air Force, and served with distinction in Aden and in during the Indonesian confrontation of the mid-sixties.
+Only 26 were built, all at Weston-super-Mare.
+There are only three remaining examples of which XG452 and XG454 are here in The Helicopter Museum.

 In 1973 it was purchased privately by Elfan ap Rees for preservation and on November 5th, 1974, was delivered by road to Weston-super-Mare where a specially formed Westland Belvedere Preservation Group had undertaken to restore the aircraft at Weston-super-Mare's Oldmixon factory.
 Initial restoration work concentrated on refurbishing the cockpit and cabin area and recovering missing components including engines, rotorheads, rotorblades and other parts from a variety of sources, including Singapore, where most of the Belvedere fleet was scrapped in 1969.